jdolinay/pi-battery-widget/README.md

 ![Alt text](icon.png?raw=true "panel with battery widget")

->Starting with the latest upgrade of Raspian Stretch (January 30, 2018) a battery icon
+>Starting with the latest upgrade of Raspian Stretch (January 30, 2018)
+>and the latest version of pi-topOS (April 3, 2018) a battery icon
 >should be automatically installed and enabled on the pi-top laptop (both versions).
 >The apt package *lxplug-ptbatt* is part of the apt package *raspberry-pi-ui-mods*.
 >If this battery icon shows up on your pi-top, installation of the battery widget in this